 The bacteria prefers high humidity and high temperatures.
 The primary transmission takes place through soil and diseased setts, while the secondary transmission happens through air, rain splash and soil

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-To avoid primary infection a treatment of the seeds with carbendazim for 15 to 20 minutes could be conducted.
+To avoid primary infection treatment of the seeds with the appropriate fungicide for 15 to 20 minutes could be conducted.